A guide to early March Madness: NCAA conference tournaments get going this week

 Championship game: March 8, 7 p.m., ESPN

 Teams to beat: The Horizon tournament is about as wide open as they come, with seven of its 12 teams winning at least 10 games in conference play.
-Cleveland State is the top seed but No. 4 Wright State might be considered the favorite, as the Raiders rebounded from a dismal 2-7 start thanks in part to Tanner Holden and Grant Basile, who ranked third and fourth, respectively, in Horizon League scoring this season.
+Cleveland State is the top seed but fourth-seeded Wright State might be considered the favorite, as the Raiders rebounded from a dismal 2-7 start thanks in part to Tanner Holden and Grant Basile, who ranked third and fourth, respectively, in Horizon League scoring this season.
 The Vikings swept Wright State in the regular season, however.

-Watch out for: Oakland failed to secure a tournament bye and will have to play an extra game, but the Grizzlies swept Cleveland State during the regular season and feature Jamal Cain, the Horizon’s second-leading scorer (20.1 ppg), and Jalen Moore, leads the nation in assists per game (8.1).
+Watch out for: Oakland failed to secure a tournament bye and will have to play an extra game, but the Grizzlies swept Cleveland State during the regular season and feature Jamal Cain, the Horizon’s second-leading scorer (20.1 ppg), and Jalen Moore, has the second-most assists per game (8.0) in the nation.

 Northeast